Dog and Cat Vaccinations

 Core Vaccines

-Core vaccinations protect pets against highly contagious, very dangerous diseases.
+Core vaccines protect pets against highly contagious, very dangerous diseases.
 All pets should have these vaccinations.
 They might even be required by city, county, or state law.

 Canine core vaccines include: